skohlmueller/cloud/README.md

 ## CloudWatch Log Group

-To leverage the setup implemented in the Logging account (described above), each AWS Account that has a VPC that needs monitoring, will have to have a dedicated CloudWatch Log Group created.
+To leverage the setup implemented in the log-archive account (described above), each AWS Account that has a VPC that needs monitoring, will have to have a dedicated CloudWatch Log Group created.

 ```
 Name: